nel417/news-site/README.md

 News app that gathers stories from the Hacker News API.
 Features infinite scroll that loads 30 stories at a time and integrated tests that make sure a mock post and API are passing.

 ## What I learned from this project
-* Infinite scroll and debouncing for smooth scrolling
+* Infinite scroll and debouncing for smooth scrolling.
-* Running unit tests with React Test Library + Jest to test a mock post and the API I'm calling
+* Running unit tests with React Test Library + Jest to test a mock post and the API I'm calling.
-* Axios and async requests
+* Axios and async requests.
-* A better understanding of styled-components
+* A better understanding of styled-components.
 * App structure/architecture.

 ## Contributing